ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 | _ -> failwith "this system is not supported"
 ```

-It is right to use `failwith`, because using `assert` would be incorrect.
-Here is
+It is right to use `failwith`, other operating systems aren't supported, but
-the dual example:
+they are possible.
+Here is the dual example:
 ```ocaml
 function x when true -> () | _ -> assert false
 ```
-Here, it wouldn't be beneficial to use `failwith` because it requires a corrupted system or
+Here, it wouldn't be correct to use `failwith` because it requires a corrupted
-for the compiler to be bugged for the second code path to be executed.
+system or the compiler to be bugged for the second code path to be executed.
 Breakage of the language semantics qualifies as extraordinary circumstances.
 It
 is catastrophic!